-Pinelands Adventures, an initiative of PPA, offers self-guided and guided nature experiences in the Pine Barrens, including:
+Pinelands Adventures, an initiative of PPA, offers self-guided and guided nature experiences in the Pine Barrens.
+Sign up for email updates so you don’t miss out on special program offerings and guided trips!

 Canoe or kayak on two of the Pine Barrens’ most pristine rivers.
 Pinelands Adventures provides boats and transportation for 2, 4, 5 or 8 hour self-guided river trips and overnight trips for campers paddling to the Mullica River or Lower Forge campgrounds.
 You can even bring your own boat!